Pseudohallucination: History

+The relevance of pseudohallucinations in contemporary psychiatry has grown with the establishment of initiatives like the Hearing Voices Network.

+Definitions

+The term "pseudohallucination" encompasses two primary conceptual uses.

+Firstly, pseudohallucinations refer to perceptions that are experienced as arising from within the mind, rather than from external stimuli.
+These experiences are not tied to the boundaries of external reality, but are internal and perceived as distinct from objective reality.
+For example, auditory pseudohallucinations may involve hearing voices that are perceived as alien or attributed to other beings, but are acknowledged by the individual as originating from within the mind rather than from an external source.

+Secondly, pseudohallucinations are also used to describe hallucinatory experiences where the individual experiences doubt regarding their reality.
+This second category, more accurately described as partial hallucination, mirrors the concept of partial delusion.

 The term is not widely used in the psychiatric and medical fields, as it is considered ambiguous; the term nonpsychotic hallucination is preferred.
 Pseudohallucinations are more likely to happen with a hallucinogenic drug.
-But "the current understanding of pseudohallucinations is mostly based on the work of Karl Jaspers".
+However, the current understanding of pseudohallucinations is largely based on the work of Karl Jaspers.

 A further distinction is made between pseudohallucinations and parahallucinations, the latter being a result of damage to the peripheral nervous system.

+Disorders

-They are considered a possible symptom of conversion disorder in DSM-IV (2000).
-In DSM-5 (2013), this definition has been removed.
-Also, pseudohallucinations can occur in people with visual/hearing loss, referred to as Charles Bonnet syndrome.
+Pseudohallucinations may be considered a symptom of conversion disorder in DSM-IV (2000), though this definition was removed in DSM-5 (2013).
+Pseudohallucinations can also occur in individuals with visual loss, a condition known as Charles Bonnet syndrome.